paladyne-io/quasar-supabase-vite-starter/README.md

 # Quasar Supabase Vite Starter

-Translated the original project to English with the following changes:
+Translation of the original project to English with the following changes:

 1) Use vite instead of Webpack
 2) Use Supabase V2 JavaScript client (Released in August and still RC at this time)
-3) Added a second Supabase boot file (supabase-monitor.js) to access the Quasar/vue Router.
+3) Added a second Supabase boot file (supabase-monitor.js) to access the Quasar/Vue Router.
 (Intention is to redirect the PASSWORD_RECOVERY event.
 Requires further testing.)
-4) Added a Change Password item to the Logout menu.
-(The password can only be changed when the user is logged in.)
+4) Added a 'Change Password' option to the Logout menu.
+The password can only be changed when the user is logged in.

 ## ToDo
 1) Improve image loading on the (new) Product page.